 A recent study found that just over 41% of children in the United States suffer from acid erosion.
-Unsurprisingly, cavities are the most common disease afflicting children in the United States, and almost completely preventable.
+Unsurprisingly, cavities are the most common disease afflicting children in the United States, and are almost completely preventable.
 Acid erosion in children is largely caused by dietary choices.
 You can help keep your children’s dental enamel strong, and avoid acid erosion with a few simple methods.

 Cut back on Citrus